-In addition to their written dissertation, all media anthropology PhD candidates must produce an original creative work, or works, emerging from intensive ethnographic fieldwork, in an audiovisual medium or media such as film, digital video, CD-ROM, DVD, still photography, or phonography.
+In addition to all regular requirements for the Ph.D. in Anthropology, including the dissertation, Ph.D. candidates specializing in Media Anthropology must also produce an original creative work, or works, emerging from intensive ethnographic fieldwork, in an audiovisual medium or media such as film, digital video, CD-ROM, DVD, still photography, or phonography.
 For work in time-based media, this will normally result in a work of not less than 30 minutes’ duration.
-The work must be supervised throughout by a qualified faculty member from within the department, who will also serve on the candidate’s doctoral committee, and in that capacity be charged with evaluating the merits of the candidate’s media work.
+The work must be supervised throughout by a qualified faculty member from within the department who will also serve on the candidate’s doctoral committee, and in that capacity be charged with evaluating the merits of the candidate’s media work.

-The work must be accompanied by a Practitioner’s Statement of two to three pages, outlining the intentions of the media work, and its relationship to the written dissertation.
+The work must be accompanied by a Practitioner’s Statement of two to three pages outlining the intentions of the media work and its relationship to the written dissertation.
+Exhibitions, installations, and performances will also be considered for the Media Anthropology capstone project, so long as they incorporate a significant media component.
 In collaborative media projects, the Practitioner’s Statement must be accompanied by a further paragraph detailing the candidate’s role in the work.
 Collaborative media projects will only be considered when the student not only contributes ethnographic expertise, but also has a primary authorial role in the work.